telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

     * `kendo.custom.css`&mdash;The custom theme for most widgets.
 You can use this theme instead of any `kendo.[theme].css` one.
     * `kendo.custom.json`&mdash;The custom theme for widgets that use `SVG`/`Canvas` rendering (charting widgets).
 Use the contents of this file to [create a custom Chart theme]({% slug howto_customizechartthemes_charts %}).
 Set a custom theme name by using the [`theme`](/api/javascript/dataviz/ui/chart#configuration-theme)  configuration option.
-    * `kendo.custom.less`&mdash;The [LESS](http://lesscss.org/) that includes the custom theme.
+    * `kendo.custom.less`&mdash;The [Less](http://lesscss.org/) that includes the custom theme.
 Use this file when you compile the theme dynamically.

 > **Important**
 > * Always register the [common CSS file]({% slug themesandappearnce_kendoui_desktopwidgets %}#common-css-files) on the page, even when using Theme Builder-generated custom themes.
 > * Use the common CSS file, which corresponds to the Kendo UI theme that is used as a base for your custom theme.
 For example, if you have created a custom theme from the built-in Material theme, then register `kendo.common-material.min.css`.
 > * When you deploy your themed application to an internal network, the images in the Theme Builder output are inferred from the page.
 If you are using the Theme Builder through the Kendo UI page, the images are located on the Kendo UI CDN and may be blocked if your customers are within an internal network without access to the CDN.
-In such cases, copy the image resources locally and change the references in the CSS or LESS output.
+In such cases, copy the image resources locally and change the references in the CSS or Less output.

-#### Use LESS Output
+#### Use Less Output

-The LESS output of the Theme Builder depends on the LESS files that are distributed along with the Kendo UI source, so make sure the file reference points to the existing files.
+The Less output of the Theme Builder depends on the Less files that are distributed along with the Kendo UI source, so make sure the file reference points to the existing files.

-For the various ways to process the LESS output, refer to the [official LESS documentation](http://lesscss.org/#-client-side-usage).
+For the various ways to process the Less output, refer to the [official Less documentation](http://lesscss.org/#-client-side-usage).

 > **Important**
 > * As of the Kendo UI Q2 2015 release, Kendo UI introduces a new Theme Builder.
 It follows a notable CSS code overhaul, which made the themes more consistent and simpler to implement and to customize.